centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

   end

 .. note::
-   Informations about the initialization of the Broker's log function and its parameters are given here `see technical documentation <https://documentation.centreon.com/docs/centreon-broker/en/latest/exploit/stream_connectors.html#the-broker-log-object>`_.
+   Information about the initialization of the Broker's log function and its parameters are given here `see technical documentation <https://documentation.centreon.com/docs/centreon-broker/en/latest/exploit/stream_connectors.html#the-broker-log-object>`_.

 Let's explain what we are doing in this script.